zathrath03/CS525-SU18-Assignments/README.md

+??
+Is there a difference between block and page?
+They seem to be used interchangably in the problem description.

 ###Self-generated functions
 We should make some functions that check frequently looked for error conditions such as RC_FILE_NOT_FOUND, RC_FILE_HANDLE_NOT_INIT, RC_FILE_NOT_INITIALIZED, RC_NO_FILENAME that we are going to check for frequently so we do not need to duplicate the code each in each of the below functions where we need to check for those conditions.